WpSpeedDoctor/better-custom-css-plugin/README.md

 3. Deactivate Better custom CSS plugin
 4. Use file manager to move plugin folder ```wp-content/plugins/better-custom-css-main``` to child theme folder in ```/wp-content/themes/YOUR-CHILD-THEME```
 5. Edit functions.php file in the child theme, add text you have copied on point 2.
+6. If you have created CSS files before migrating to child theme, you need to move your CSS files from ```/wp-content/uploads/better-custom-css``` to ```/wp-content/themes/your-child-theme/assets/css/```

-Now your settings menu will be in Appearance.
+Now the plugin's settings menu will be in Appearance.

 Quick tip:
 Regarding the general style of the child theme, my recommendation is to: